WildAndrewLee/Dashboard/README.md

     "url": "Optional"
 }
 ```
 Note that you are required to have either a URL or IP (and port) specified.
-In the event that you specify both the URL will be checked first.
+In the event that you specify both, the URL will be checked first.
 If the URL is not available then the IP will be used as a fallback.